 14. Lumbar support pillow

-Speaking of comfort, too many people are hunched over their desks and getting back pains at such a young age.
+Speaking of comfort, too many people are hunched over their desks and getting back pains at a young age.
 Help prevent the spread of back pain with a sturdy lumbar support pillow for your employees.